bitovi/jira-auto-scheduler/README.md

 # jira-auto-scheduler

-A JIRA auto-scheduling application for product management
+A JIRA auto-scheduling application for product management.